 Avoid insomnia by reducing daytime nap time, going to bed at the same time every night, and establishing a bedtime routine.

 Try taking a warm drink such as chamomile tea before going to bed.

 Maintain Your Oral Hygiene

 Oral hygiene is an important factor in life expectancy.
-Regular brushing reduces the risk of dental disease, which in turn can lead to serious heart disease.

 Give Telomerase Enzyme Supplements a Try